Yue-Jiang/achems/README.md

 # AChemS RNA-seq workshop
 This repo contains input file and R code for an RNA-seq workshop I'm helping with.

 The input count table is from here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59324

+The analysis output can be viewed here: https://rawgit.com/Yue-Jiang/achems/master/rna-seq_demo.html

-And the basic idea is to test for differentially expressed genes accounting for litter effects.
+The basic idea is to test for differentially expressed genes accounting for litter effects.
+This tutorial covers basics of differential expression analysis starting from the count table.